 The Veneti Rebellion (56 BCE)

 The Veneti, a powerful maritime tribe inhabiting the Morbihan region of modern Brittany, possessed the most advanced fleet in Gaul.
 Their ships, built for the Atlantic, were larger and more rugged than the Roman galleys.
 When Julius Caesar launched his campaign to subdue Gaul, the Veneti became a focal point of resistance.
 In 56 BCE, they assembled a fleet of over 220 vessels to confront the Roman navy under Decimus Junius Brutus Albinus.
 The Veneti used their superior ship size to ram and disable Roman ships, and their high decks gave them an advantage in missile exchanges.
 However, Caesar’s forces adapted quickly, using grappling hooks and boarding bridges to turn the battle into a land fight on water.
 The Romans also exploited a sudden calm that left the Veneti’s sail‑dependent ships becalmed, while Roman oar‑driven galleys retained mobility.
-The defeat was catastrophic—the Veneti fleet was destroyed, and their tribal leaders were executed.
+The defeat was catastrophic—the Veneti fleet was destroyed, their tribal leaders were executed, and their oppidum at Locmariaquer was sacked.
 This battle effectively broke the back of Gallic naval resistance and secured Roman control over the Atlantic coast.
+Caesar later wrote that the Veneti’s ships were “so sturdy that neither ramming nor boarding could harm them unless the wind died.”
+The battle stands as a textbook example of how environmental conditions can decide naval engagements.

 Coastal Defense Against Carthage

 Centuries before Caesar, Celtic tribes in Iberia and southern Gaul faced the maritime expansion of Carthage.
 During the Second Punic War (218–201 BCE), the Carthaginian general Hannibal relied on Celtic allies for ships and supplies.
 Yet Celtic coastal communities also fought fiercely to maintain their autonomy.
 In one notable engagement off the coast of Emporion (modern Empúries, Spain), a combined fleet of Celtiberian and Gallic vessels ambushed a Carthaginian supply convoy.
 Using the rocky coves and narrow channels of the Costa Brava, the Celts launched their swift canoes from hidden inlets, surrounding the slower merchant ships.
 The battle demonstrated Celtic mastery of coastal geography and their ability to challenge a major Mediterranean power.
-Although ultimately Carthage, and later Rome, prevailed, these skirmishes forced invaders to treat Celtic naval capabilities with respect.
+Historical records from Polybius note that the Celts “used the land’s shape to strike where the Carthaginian ships could not maneuver.”
+Although ultimately Carthage, and later Rome, prevailed, these skirmishes forced invaders to treat Celtic naval capabilities with respect and to allocate additional resources to convoy protection.

 Rhône River Campaign (58–50 BCE)